timmo001/system-bridge-site/assets/data/faq.md

-## I'm missing some sensor data

-Some sensor data requires the application to be run as a administrator.

-For example, in Windows, you may not get cpu current speed and temperature data without running as admin.

 ## I'd like to contribute to the project

 There are many ways to contribute to this project.
 You don't have to